web3privacy/grants/README.md

 # ✵ Privacy Beat
 ## Ranking system of all privacy-related projects in the Web3

+### Project Overview
 <img width="1129" alt="Screenshot 2023-01-28 at 16 26 46" src="https://github.com/web3privacy/grants/assets/101947219/8c0aeabe-8ab4-4ef4-b1aa-0c8390318418">

-Privacy is a top priority in the era of web, an essential human right.
-Drived by this we are creating a platform to help the general public understand whether a web3-service is private or not.
+In the digital age, privacy is not just a priority but a fundamental human right.
+Motivated by this belief, we are pioneering a platform that empowers the general public to discern the privacy levels of various Web3 services.

-To do so we are developing a unique scoring mechanism (both professional & communal) to provide unbiased tools for assessing projects & helping users.
+Our approach includes the development of an innovative scoring system, incorporating both expert analysis and community input, to offer impartial resources for evaluating projects.
+This initiative is designed to assist users in making informed decisions about the services they choose to trust.

+- [Live Demo](https://taikai.network/ethrome/hackathons/ethrome-23/projects/clng508ts00lswu01030hpfuq/idea)

+### Ecosystem fit / Why this is important now
+Despite the foundational role that privacy is meant to play in shaping Web3, genuinely impactful initiatives remain scarce.
+Many projects leverage the concept of privacy as a buzzword or for public relations advantage, rather than addressing tangible issues or enacting substantial changes at the infrastructural and transactional level.

 ### Readiness
-- Data: 90%
+- Data: 70%
 - Platform: 75%
-- Scoring Mechanism: 45%
+- Scoring Mechanism: 20%

-- [Live Demo](https://taikai.network/ethrome/hackathons/ethrome-23/projects/clng508ts00lswu01030hpfuq/idea)
+### Deliverables:
+- scoring model v 1.0 + expert validation
+- basic functionality mapping (incl.
+UX/UI research), copywriting, basic brand design system, scoring model applicability to all existing privacy-preserving web3 projects (300+ projects).

 ### Timings
 - MVP > 3 months
-- Scoring modeling: 3 weeks+
+- Scoring modeling: 2 months
 - Product management (UX, copy, scoring aplicability, design): 1 month
 - Web-development + testing: 1 month

-### Deliverables:
-- scoring model v 1.0 + expert validation
-- basic functionality mapping (incl.
-UX/UI research), copywriting, basic brand design system, scoring model applicability to all existing privacy-preserving web3 projects (300+ projects).

 ### Team
 - Core project manager > Mykola Siusko [GitHub](https://github.com/Msiusko), [Twitter](https://twitter.com/nicksvyaznoy), [LinkedIn](https://www.linkedin.com/in/siusko/)